alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

 [4]: https://stackoverflow.com/questions/9181782/why-are-the-terms-automatic-and-dynamic-preferred-over-the-terms-stack-and "Why are the terms \"automatic\" and \"dynamic\" preferred over the terms \"stack\" and \"heap\" in C++ memory management?"
 [5]: https://blog.regehr.org/archives/213 "A Guide to Undefined Behavior in C and C++, Part 1"
 [6]: https://stackoverflow.com/questions/75578931/how-to-intrepret-paragraph-1-of-section-6-3-1-4-of-c11-standard-about-convertin/ "How to intrepret paragraph 1 of section 6.3.1.4 of C11 standard (about converting float to unsigned int)"
+[7]: https://devblogs.microsoft.com/oldnewthing/20170927-00/?p=97095 "How to check if a pointer is in a range of memory"